firedrakeproject/firedrake/demos/saddle_point_pc/saddle_point_systems.py.rst

-In this demo, we will discuss strategies for solving saddle-point systems using the mixed formulation of the Poisson equation introduced in :doc:`/demos/poisson_mixed.py` as a concrete example.
+In this demo, we will discuss strategies for solving saddle-point systems using the mixed formulation of the Poisson equation introduced :doc:`previously </demos/poisson_mixed.py>` as a concrete example.
 Such systems are somewhat tricky to precondition effectively, modern approaches typically use block-factorisations.
 We will encounter a number of methods in this tutorial.
-For many details and background on solution methods for saddle point systems, :cite:`Benzi:2005` is a nice review.
-:cite:`Elman:2014` is an excellent text with a strong focus on applications in fluid dynamics.
+For many details and background on solution methods for saddle point systems, :cite:`Benzi:2005` is a nice review.  :cite:`Elman:2014` is an excellent text with a strong focus on applications in fluid dynamics.

 We start by repeating the formulation of the problem.
 Starting from the primal form of the Poisson equation, :math:`\nabla^2 u = -f`, we